-14.5 An inappropriate model form\
+13.5 An inappropriate model form

 The main use of the evaluation analysis is to discover an inappropriate model form.
 We can see how this works by fitting such a model.
 The example we choose is a linear model without an intercept.
 That is, we force a zero grain yield to also have a zero straw yield.
-This was discussed above in $\S8.4$ , where its deficiencies in this case were revealed; here we analyze these with the model evaluation components of the previous section.
+This was discussed above in §7.4, where its deficiencies in this case were revealed; here we analyze these with the model evaluation components of the previous section.

-Q115 : Would a plot with no grain yield necessarily have no straw yield?
-Jump to A115 •
+Q115: Would a plot with no grain yield necessarily have no straw yield?

-Task 95 : Fit a linear model of straw predicted by grain, without an intercept, to the evaluation subset, and summarize it.
+TASK 93 : Fit a linear model of straw predicted by grain, without an intercept, to the evaluation subset, and summarize it.